Charbel12323/ENSF480FinalProject/Backend/ReadMe.md

 Put the values in a .env file and just call them in application.properties.

-For every new ferature for example seats paymentt or tickets create a new folder under the package ENSF480.uofc.Backend and do you implementation there.
+For every new ferature for example seats paymentt or tickets create a new folder under the package ENSF480.uofc.Backend and do your implementation there.

 ALso, any dpnedencies needed put in pom.xml.

-Finally, to get all teh data needed from the dataabse im going to put all the swl command i did and just copy it.
+Finally, to get all teh data needed from the dataabse im going to put all the sql command i did and just copy it.

 CREATE TABLE movies (
   movie_id INT NOT NULL AUTO_INCREMENT,